compendio/goldbug-manual/README.md

 SQLite is a program library that contains a relational database system.
 The entire database is in a single file.
 A client-server architecture is therefore not available.

-Figure: Installing the URL database for the URL / Web search
+Figure: Installing the URL database for the URL/Web search

 ![Abbildung: Installation der URL-Datenbank für die URL/Websuche](/images/websearch_settings.png)